 Does NOT include:

-- Transportation to/from Italy
+- Transportation to/from Greece

-- Miscellaneous Expenses
+- Miscellaneous Expenses (this includes entertainment, souvenirs, laundry, etc.)

 The actual amount that you will spend depends heavily on your style of living, and will vary with each individual's personal spending habits, entertainment preferences and travel choices.

 Financial aid applies towards fees.

 *The SUNY International Health Insurance is mandatory and will be included on the student's Brockport invoice.

 **Varies depending on the SUNY campus at which the participant pays tuition.

 We strongly recommend that you purchase trip insurance to cover loss of luggage, cancelled/ missed flights, missed/cancelled program, etc. In the event that you cannot attend a program (for example, with a medical emergency or U.S. State Department Travel Warning) such insurance can cover loss of program fees resulting from a cancelled program.